skybber/fchart3/README.md

 Run: `fchart3 --help` to show commandline options.

-The original source of this code can be found here:
+The sources of original project fcharts can be found at:
 * https://www.astro.rug.nl/~brentjen/fchart.html

 However it relies on numarray which has been deprecated in favor of numpy.

-Previous fchart sources for python2.7 can be found here:
+Previous fchart sources for python2.7 can be found at:
 * https://github.com/Fingel/fchart

 This repository contains updated sourcecode so that the code may run with numpy.